Mailing : 5531 West Northwood Drive Glendale, AZ 85310

 Different methods are used to hunt Alaska Brown Bear and Alaska Grizzly Bears in the Fall.
 When the bear season opens on August 10th, the bears can be found both fishing on the rivers and in the mountains feeding.

-This is a good time to use our jet boats to find fishing holes they are frequenting and to watch at the entrances of streams that hold large numbers of spawning Alaskan Salmon.
-In mid August more Bears begin to migrate off of the Salmon streams climbing up to the mountainsides in search of Blue Berries and Ground Squirrels.
+This is a good time for using jon boats with the outboard jet powered motors to access the areas they are frequenting and to watch the entrances of streams that hold large numbers of spawning Alaskan Salmon.
+Around mid-August most bears begin to migrate up to the mountainsides in gorge on the blue & black berries to put on as much fat as possible for winter their hibernation.
 The spot and stalk method is used here.
 We will spend hours glassing the mountains looking for your trophy bear.
 Walking around the area only unless it is necessary.
 Moving as needed to find glassing vantage points, to keep human scent to an absolute minimum.
 It is a good practice to use scent-masking tools when hunting bears if possible.

 Alaska Bush Adventures Client with his Brown Bear